miekg/godoc2md/cmd/godocserve/README.md

 It will:

-1. download (--depth 1) each repo
+1. download (--depth 1) each repo (5 in parallel) in the go generate setup
 2. run gogo2doc on the repo
 3. capture the result in /path/to/repo/README.md
+4. Index the contents for search
-4. Use that path to serve HTML for the docs (via mmark)
+5. Use that path to serve HTML for the docs (via mmark)

 It features an index and search page and will display all godoc learned from the downloaded repos.